Skip to main content

 Figuring out what’s right for you

-If you have a mortgage that’s renewing soon and this is the first time you’ve come to the end of a mortgage term, you’ve got some options and probably a few questions.
+If you have a mortgage that’s renewing soon, you’ve got some options and probably a few questions.
+This is a great time to review your current financial situation to help determine the best option for you and your family.
 Regardless of how long the mortgage term is (6 months to 10 years), and assuming you don’t plan to pay it off in full, you’ll have two choices: Renew or Refinance.
 Here’s what you need to know:

 You'll get a letter or an email reminding you of your upcoming renewal and how easy it is to renew with the same mortgage terms you had before.
 These reminders typically arrive several months ahead of your scheduled renewal date, and give you the option to renew early in case rates are expected to go up.